ipfs/ipfs/WORKING_GROUPS.md

 **Responsibilities include**:

-- Regular audits by independent parties
+- Regular audits by independent parties.
-- Create a bugbounty program
+- Create a bugbounty program.
-- Create a Responsible disclosure program
+- Create a Responsible disclosure program.
-- Create advisories and CVE for any reported vulnerabilities
+- Create advisories and CVE for any reported vulnerabilities.
-- Ensure patches are done
+- Ensure patches are done.
-- Communicate to the community on how to migrate and how to mitigate security risks
+- Communicate to the community on how to migrate and how to mitigate security risks.

 #### Performance and Benchmarking